 The cloud service provider handles everything for your business.

 |It protects the data of your business and clients.||A zero trust model prevents data breaches from happening.
 The default logic is to deny everything.
 All network traffic undergoes verification.
 This is the only way to get access to the network's resources.|

 |It gives a good end-user experience.||If you are free from worries, then you have peace of mind.
 You have minimal disruptions and enjoy doing your tasks.
 This leads to good user experience.
 Employees become productive and clients trust you more.|

 |It decreases the threat detection time.||

 A zero trust model is like putting soldiers everywhere to guard you 24/7.
 They can spot and report any suspicious activity quicker and faster.

 How do you infiltrate that kind of security?
 Well, that's a problem for cybercriminals.
 Not every day can they win the battle.

-Those are the amazing benefits you get from applying a zero trust model to your network.
+Those are the amazing benefits you get from applying zero trust security to your network.
 You will learn about the various zero trust model approaches in the next section.